ogsamsa/skills-github-pages/_posts/2025-01-30-Abortion Questions.md

 date: 2025-01-30
 ---

- Abortions can only be performed in the state of Tennessee up to 6 weeks of pregnancy.
- For patients who are further along, leaving the state is a legal and safe option.
+Abortions are illegal in the state of Tennessee with a few narrow exceptions.
+For pregnant people who do not qualify for those exceptions, leaving the state is a legal and safe option.

 Choices is an abortion clinic located in Carbondale, Illinois.
 It is a three hour, 200 mile drive from Nashville.
 They offer abortion care to out state patients by appointment only.
 Their phone number is 618-300-6017 and their website is www.yourchoices.org.